dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 WeekDays.valueOf(SATURDAY) => Saturday
 WeekDays.fromValue(Saturday) => Saturday
 ```
 **Pay attention that `valueOf` expects enum constant, and if passed string (like Saturday) IllegalArgumentException would be thrown.
+That's why we have implemented method `fromValue` to search by string value.
 `values()` - returns array of keys, not list or array of values.
 But if we override `toString` then when you call `Arrays.toString(WeekDays.values())` you will get array of values, cause you get array of keys, and then they all transform to string.

-Another important issue, is that enum is a static nested class.
+Another important issue, is that `enum` is a static nested class.
 So it can't be inside inner class or be declared as local variable.
+But it was changed in java 16 as part of `JEP-395`
 ```java
 public class App {
     enum My{}